renatomaia/coutil/doc/manual.md

 ### `event.emitall (e, ...)`

-Resumes all coroutines waiting for event `e` in the same order they were suspended.
+Resumes all coroutines awaiting for event `e` in the same order they were suspended.
 The additional arguments `...` are passed to every resumed coroutine.
 This function returns after resuming all coroutines awaiting event `e` at the moment its call is initiated.